Download Our Spring Menu Collection

 Zucchini Blossoms Stuffed with Goat Cheese, Mint and Anise Seeds

-In French this dish is Fleurs de Courgettes Farcies au Chèvre, à la Menthe, et Graines de Anis.
-This is a wonderful — and easy — welcome for summer guests.
-Buy your zucchini flowers at the farmers’ market in the morning, and store them in the fridge like a bouquet — with the stems in a glass of cold water — until you are ready to use them.
-Serves 4 as an hors d’oeuvre or light appetizer.
+In French, this dish is called Fleurs de Courgettes Farcies au Chèvre, à la Menthe, et Graines de Anis.
+It is a wonderful—and easy—welcome for summer guests.
+It serves four as an hors d’oeuvre or light appetizer.

 Course Side Dish